 Colcannon is a traditional Irish dish consisting of cabbage and onion (or leeks) fried until tender and gently folded into rich and creamy mashed potatoes (I add a little bit of bacon too).
 This makes the most amazing side dish with ham or corned beef, but it’s so good, I happily eat it as a meal too!

 This dish is made with either kale or cabbage.
 I personally prefer cabbage but if you like kale (or happen to have it on hand) feel free to swap it in!
-While it’s optional, I like to serve my Colcannon somewhat traditionally and top it with with melted butter.
+While it’s optional, I like to serve my Colcannon somewhat traditionally and top it with melted butter.

 This recipe is a great way to stretch your grocery budget without sacrificing taste!
 I love to serve this year round, but it is the perfect recipe for St. Patrick’s Day (although it’s most often served at Halloween)!
 Should you have leftovers, you can make some amazing potato cakes the next day or even top a shepherd’s pie!